onap/vnfsdk-model/docs/files/Dovetail.rst

 The Dovetail client will also be available as a service in the VNF Marketplace.
-The Dovetail client is an interactive application which allows additional VNF Certification tests to be run on a VNF after the VNF Package has been uploaded to the VNF Marketplace.
+The Dovetail client is an interactive application which allows additional VNF Certification tests to be run on a VNF after the VNF package has been uploaded to the VNF Marketplace.
 The Dovetail client will indicate which certification tests have been successfully run on each VNF in the VNF Marketplace.
-VNF Vendors that are interested in obtaining additional certifications for VNFs that have been uploaded in the marketplace will have the ability to work with Certification Test suppliers to obtain and run advanced certification tests.
+VNF vendors that are interested in obtaining additional certifications for VNFs that have been uploaded in the marketplace will have the ability to work with Certification Test suppliers to obtain and run advanced certification tests.
 Figure 2